 Claude Search Optimisation

-Claude’s web search, launched in March 2025, retrieves current web content to answer queries and cite sources inline.
-The retrieval backend is Brave Search, not Google or Bing.
-That distinction is the central fact for content strategy: Google rankings and Bing visibility do not translate directly to Claude citations.
-Brave indexing does.
+Claude’s web search launched in the United States in March 2025 and went global across all plans in May 2025.1 It retrieves current web content to answer queries and cites sources inline.
+The retrieval backend appears to be Brave Search rather than Google or Bing, which is the central fact for content strategy: Google rankings do not translate directly into Claude citations.

 How does Claude retrieve and cite?

-When a query requires current information, Claude reformulates the user’s question into a more search-optimised form and issues it to Brave Search rather than passing the original prompt directly.
-It then retrieves candidate results and, where necessary, fetches specific pages to read content in detail.
-This two-step process means Claude evaluates both a page’s presence in Brave’s index and the quality of the content it finds on the page.
+When a query requires current information, Claude reformulates the user’s question into a more search-optimised form and issues it to the search backend rather than passing the original prompt through.
+It then retrieves candidate results and, where necessary, fetches specific pages to read in detail.
+Two consequences follow: a page must be present in the index Claude queries, and it must hold up when read.
+Ranking gets you considered; the content earns the citation.

 Citations appear inline within Claude’s prose as numbered references, embedded where the content is relevant to the point being made.
 This differs from Perplexity’s sidebar source list and ChatGPT’s citation list appended to the end of the response.
 Inline placement means citations appear where users are actively reading, giving cited sources contextual visibility rather than a footnote position.